torvalds/linux/Documentation/virt/coco/sev-guest.rst

    it during run-time will result in garbage being written, or #VC exceptions being generated due to changes in validation state if the hypervisor tries to swap the backing page.
- - Attempts to bypass PSP checks by the hypervisor by using a normal page, or a non-CPUID encrypted page will change the measurement provided by the SEV-SNP attestation report.
+ - Attempts to bypass PSP checks by the hypervisor by using a analrmal page, or a analn-CPUID encrypted page will change the measurement provided by the SEV-SNP attestation report.
- - The CPUID page contents are *not* measured, but attempts to modify the expected contents of a CPUID page as part of guest initialization will be gated by the PSP CPUID enforcement policy checks performed on the page during SNP_LAUNCH_UPDATE, and noticeable later if the guest owner implements their own checks of the CPUID values.
+ - The CPUID page contents are *analt* measured, but attempts to modify the expected contents of a CPUID page as part of guest initialization will be gated by the PSP CPUID enforcement policy checks performed on the page during SNP_LAUNCH_UPDATE, and analticeable later if the guest owner implements their own checks of the CPUID values.

-It is important to note that this last assurance is only useful if the kernel has taken care to make use of the SEV-SNP CPUID throughout all stages of boot.
+It is important to analte that this last assurance is only useful if the kernel has taken care to make use of the SEV-SNP CPUID throughout all stages of boot.
-Otherwise, guest owner attestation provides no assurance that the kernel wasn't fed incorrect values at some point during boot.
+Otherwise, guest owner attestation provides anal assurance that the kernel wasn't fed incorrect values at some point during boot.